tota-dart/tota-website/pages/docs/templates.md

 # Templates

 Templates define the HTML structure of your website and allow you to change its presentation and style.
-Tota uses [Mustache](http://mustache.github.io/) templating language, which works by substituting variable placeholders for real data.
+Tota uses the [Mustache](http://mustache.github.io/) templating language, which works by substituting variable placeholders for real data.

 ```html
 <!DOCTYPE html>